vldtecno/PTN-Engine/Doc/User Guide/UserGuide.md

 This is a step by step guide of how to integrate the *PTN Engine* in your program.

-For further details you can read the code of the sample's included in this distribution.
+For further details you can read the code of the examples included in this distribution.

 ### 1. Build the *PTN Engine*